 Inflammation is a normal part of how the body acts toward an infection or injury.
 However, the inflammation should pass once the area has healed.
 With sarcoidosis the inflammation does not pass.
 The cells that cause the inflammation stay and cause granulomas.
 It is not clear why this happens.
 An infection or exposure to a toxin in the environment may trigger the change.

 Sarcoidosis is more common in females and at ages 20 to 40 years old.
-Factors that may increase the chance of sarcoidosis include: Ethnic descent—African-American, Northern European, Scandinavian, and IrishHistory of sarcoidosis in: First-degree relative—parents and siblingsSecond degree relatives—uncle, aunt, nephew, niece, grandparent, grandchild, and half-siblingExposures to dusty or moldy environment orcertain occupations.
+Factors that may increase the chance of sarcoidosis include: Ethnic descent—African-American, Northern European, Scandinavian, and IrishHistory of sarcoidosis in: Parents and siblingsUncle, aunt, nephew, niece, grandparent, grandchild, and half-siblingExposures to dusty or moldy environment or certain occupations

 Copyright © Nucleus Medical Media, Inc.